medibloc/panacea-core/.gitbook/guide/interaction-with-the-network-cli.md

   The public key can be resolved by `panacead tendermint show-validator` in the node that you want to make as a validator.
   For details about various key types, please see this [guide](interaction-with-the-network-cli.md#keys).
 - `moniker`: A validator nickname that will be displayed publicly
+- `details`: A detail description of the validator
+- `identity`: The `identity` can be used as to verify identity with systems like Keybase or UPort.
+When using with Keybase `identity` should be populated with a 16-digit string that is generated with a [keybase.io](https://keybase.io/) account.
 - `commission-rate`: An initial commission rate on block rewards and fees charged to delegators
 - `commission-max-rate`: A maximum commission rate which this validator can charge.
 This cannot be changed after the `create-validator` transaction is processed.